quicwg/base-drafts/draft-ietf-quic-transport.md

-If an endpoint has cause to expect that IP packets with an ECT codepoint might be dropped by a faulty network element, the endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three RTTs.
+If an endpoint has cause to expect that IP packets with an ECT codepoint might be dropped by a faulty network element, the endpoint could set an ECT codepoint for only the first ten outgoing packets on a path, or for a period of three PTOs (see Section 6.2 of {{QUIC-RECOVERY}}).
 If all packets marked with non-zero ECN codepoints are subsequently lost, it can disable marking on the assumption that the marking causes in loss.

 An endpoint thus attempts to use ECN and validates this for each new connection, when switching to a server's preferred address, and on active connection